Designer Kitchens Online: A Fun and Easy Way to Create your Space

 In kitchens that make up in height what they lack for floor space, some homeowners may be hesitant to build straight up.
 After all, what good is all of that upper cabinet storage if you can’t reach any of it?

 In this innovative kitchen, a rolling library ladder is attached to the upper section above the cabinets.
 Now everything can be at your fingertips even if it’s a little out of reach from the ground.
 To gain even more storage and cabinet space, a divider rail can be installed above the first set of upper cabinets, with another layer installed above these.
 With the ladder rail attached between them, you could utilize the space straight to the ceiling, keeping seldom used items there for when you need them later.
+A movable kitchen cupboard is also one of the new kitchen designs for small spaces that is just as useful as it is good looking.

 OPEN THINGS UP